 After speaking with ASIO, the 32-year-old Zhao was found dead in March in a Melbourne motel room and police have been unable to conclude how he died, the newspaper said.

 Media reports have identified the person who approached Zhao as Melbourne businessperson; Brian Chen Chunsheng.
 The Age has reported that Chen is flagged as a suspected senior Chinese intelligence operative by various Western security sources, and that Chen has posed for pictures in People’s Liberation Army military uniforms, in addition to posing as a journalist during certain international political summits.

-Chen is known to have made political donations to Australia’s two major political parties, and his company is known to be promoting China’s Belt and Road Initiative, leading to accusations he is using the Belt and Road Initiative as a cover to conduct intelligence operations.
+Chen is known to have made political donations to Australia’s two major political parties, and his company is known to be promoting the Belt and Road Initiative, leading to accusations he is using the BRI as a cover to conduct intelligence operations.

 After ASIO learned of the link between Chen and Bo, he was questioned at the airport, insisting he was just a businessman.
 Mr Chen said he would return to Australia at Chinese new year on January 25, and he was “eager” to clarify his Australian affairs.

 He has not since returned to Australia, and sources familiar with his case do not expect him to.
 Mr Chen’s local mobile phone became inactive around a fortnight ago after The Age and Herald called it several times.

 Australia’s News.com reports; “china’s destabilization strategies show bold plan to attack democracies from within“.

 The article describes how the CCP’s puts pressure on Australia through various channels, including political influence.
 It quotes a report stating that “Although China’s rising influence is felt all across the globe, perhaps no country has been as roiled politically by China’s growing influence and political ambitions as Australia has over the past several years,” writes Centre for Strategic and International Studies (CSIS) senior associate, Amy Searight.”